 As such, the questions that I have been working on as a teacher for the past decade revolve around how to bring students to a consistent, practiced engagement with the objects they are studying.
 And, how do I lead students to create an enlightened, creative critique of their own processes while, at the same time, cultivating a sense of larger context and community?
 These questions apply to my creative writing courses and creative writing majors as well as to central curriculum literature courses and non-majors.
 They apply to the disciplines I know well: the study of poetry, poetry-writing, creative writing, literary criticism, and small press publishing, but I also have a great deal of confidence that they also apply to work out students come to do in other disciplines and out in the world beyond college.

 Consistent practice.
 Creative critique.
 Larger context.
 In the teaching section of this portfolio I will show the way I approach these goals for the two types of classes that I teach regularly: the poetry workshop and the central curriculum literature course.
 In the Teaching: Poetry Workshops section of this page you will access a brief description of the workshop classes that I teach as well as a concrete example of innovations I have fostered in the form of the WRIT: 353 Intermediate Poetry Workshop that I taught on the prose poem during fall of 2016.
-You will find that the page includes a syllabus along with other teaching materials from the course.
+You will find that the section includes a syllabus along with other teaching materials from the course.
 In the Teaching: Literature section you will find a brief description of literature courses that I teach as well as a concrete example of the innovation that I have fostered by way of the ENGL: 290 Aesthetics and Interpretation course.
 The last section of this page is Teaching: Diversity, which presents my thoughts on diversity in the classroom, an increasingly pressing issue.

 The Personnel Committee will find full sets of my teaching evaluations in my paper appendix portfolio.